Phichak-Kamin/CafeAndBoardgame/README.md

 14. **Profile**: Customer profile page to manage customer details.
 15. **Profile(staff)**: Staff profile page where employees can view or update their information.

+### SampleData_MongoDB Directory
+The `SampleData_MongoDB` directory contains sample MongoDB database data in JSON format, representing different entities in the application.

+1. **CafeAndBoardgameDB.BoardGames.json**: Data related to available board games in the cafe.
+2. **CafeAndBoardgameDB.CafeTables.json**: Data about tables available for customers in the cafe.
+3. **CafeAndBoardgameDB.Members.json**: Data about customer members in the system.
+4. **CafeAndBoardgameDB.Menu.json**: Data related to food and drink menu items.
+5. **CafeAndBoardgameDB.Orders.json**: Data about customer orders.
+6. **CafeAndBoardgameDB.OrdersDetails.json**: Data about specific details of orders placed.
+7. **CafeAndBoardgameDB.Staff.json**: Data related to employees/staff members.

 ## Credits
 This project is developed by: